Leaf-Agriculture/docs/docs/docs/beta_prescriptions_endpoints.md

 List the existing prescriptions available in the provider.

-There is a required request parameter called organizationId for this endpoint to work.
+There is a required request param called organizationId for this endpoint to work.
 This property should be the id of the organization at JohnDeere.

 <Tabs